About Penn Foster College

 Penn Foster College appears in our ranking of the Top 10 Cheapest Associate’s in Graphic Design Degrees Online.

-Penn Foster College offers an alternative for students who want to go to college but don’t think they have the time or the money to do so.
-Its programs are all available online and allow students to pay their total costs when they first enroll or to sign up for a payment plan.
+Penn Foster College also offers a great alternative for students who want to go to college but don’t think they have the time or the money to do so.
+All of the degree programs offered at Penn Foster are available online and allow students to pay their total costs when they first enroll or to sign up for a payment plan.
 These plans divide the total cost of the program into equal payments that students can make over time.
 The college now offers 22 associate degree programs that can prepare students for working in some demanding fields.

 Early childhood education majors can develop the skills needed to work with children in preschools and similar settings.
 The college works with both the Learning Care Group and Bright Horizons Family Solutions.
 Students have the chance to work in one of the learning centers operated by either company while they’re in school, but they can also find full-time work for those companies after they graduate.
 Penn Foster College allows students to create a list of goals when they first award and track the progress they make towards those goals later.
 Students take Orientation to Early Childhood Education, Play in the Lives of Young Children and Working with Children with Special Needs among other classes.